RKNF404/chromium-harden/README.md

 Hardening files for the Chromium browser for Linux.
 \
 \
 Want to know what each setting does?
 Go to `about:policy` in your browser and scroll the policies named POLICY_COMMENTS, they detail every change from their respective policy files.
-For flags, go to terminal and type `nano /etc/chromium/chromium.conf`, or open that file in your favorite text editor or viewer of choice, this will allow you to look at every flag and feature and what it approximately does.
+For flags, go to terminal and type `cat /etc/chromium/chromium.conf`, or open that file in your favorite text editor or viewer of choice, this will allow you to look at every flag and feature and what it approximately does.

 ## Config Priority